CLI Reference — Signet Docs

 The daemon can be installed as a system service (systemd on Linux, launchd on macOS) using the daemon package’s bun scripts:

-cd packages/daemon
+cd platform/daemon

 bun run install:service # Install as systemd/launchd service